How to Get Cheaper Car Insurance in the UK

 4 – Build your no-claims discount

-No-claims discounts (or no-claims bonus depending how you like to look at it) are capable of taking a massive chunk out of the cost of your insurance.
+A no-claims discount (NCD) (or no-claims bonus (NCB), depending how you like to look at it) is capable of taking a massive chunk out of the cost of your insurance policy.
 Remember – it’s all about risk, and nothing says ‘low risk’ more than years of proof that you haven’t had an accident (or at least, not claimed against an insurance company when you have had an accident!).

 No-claims discounts are the king of cheap car insurance quotes and while they max out at five years, that climb to the five-year peak is well worthwhile.

 Recent statistics show that policyholders could even save up to 30% off the total cost of their car insurance!
 For example, if your annual premium was £500, you could save £150 and pay only £350 per year with a good no-claims discount.